Types of lawnmower engines.

 Both engines have their pros and cons but one engine is starting to dominate the market and the other is getting harder to find.

-I remember as a kid watching my dad mow our lawns whit his own little ecosystem of blue smoke floating around him and the mower.
+I remember as a kid watching my dad mow our lawns with his own little ecosystem of blue smoke floating around him and the mower.
 He was using a two-stroke mower.

 Nowadays you are much more likely to see someone out with a four-stroke but what made them so popular?